-Financial instruments that potentially expose the Company to concentrations of credit risk consist primarily of cash and cash equivalents, restricted cash, short-term investments and accounts receivable.
-The Company places its cash and cash equivalents and restricted cash with financial institutions with high credit ratings and quality.
+Financial instruments that potentially expose the Company to concentrations of credit risk consist primarily of cash, restricted cash, and accounts receivable.
+The Company places its cash and restricted cash with financial institutions with high credit ratings and quality.

 The Company conducts credit evaluations of customers, and generally does not require collateral or other security from its customers.
 The Company establishes an allowance for doubtful accounts primarily based upon the age of the receivables and factors surrounding the credit risk of specific customers.